secedu/comp6843-examsite/index.md

 * No bruteforcing is required for the auth challenge.
 * The admin is logged in to their own profile when viewing links sent to them.
+* You are not required to portscan for any of the challenges.

 ## FAQ